As a Songwriter, It’s Important to Know There Are Methods You Can Use in Your Songs to Get People to Want to Hear Your Music

 Our 30 Day 100% Money Back Guarantee

-If for any reason you think this report isn’t the best $37 you’ve ever spent, just send me an email and I’ll refund you the full $37.
+If for any reason you think this course isn’t the best $47 you’ve ever spent, just send me an email and I’ll refund you the full $47.
 So take a full 30 days to experiment with the material, and if you don’t think it’s great, I’ll refund your money.
 All I ask is you give it an honest effort.
 How is that for fair?

 YES!
 Give Me Instant Access!

-To order and get immediate access to the EBook How to Write Songs That Sell PLUS all of your bonus EBooks, The Chord and Melody Writing Cheat Sheet, How to Write a Song: Techniques From the Hits Vol. III, How to Write a Song: Techniques From the Hits Vol. IV AND Performance Tips For Songwriters in PDF format for a one-time payment of $37, have your credit card ready and click the big orange button below:
+To order and get immediate access to the EBook AND Audiobook, How to Write Songs That Sell, PLUS all SIX of your bonus EBooks for today’s price of $47, have your credit card ready and click the big orange button below:

 P.S. - Remember, if you keep doing things the same way you’ve been doing them, you’re going to get the same results you’ve been getting.
 Plus, you can take comfort in knowing that by using what you’ll learn in this EBook, you won’t have to worry about getting writer’s block anymore.
 You’ll have clearly defined ways for coming up with a song your listeners will want to hear every time you write.
 And the EBook is risk-free, so it’s a no brainer.